Mintbase/templates/simple-token-drop/README.md

 The project is separated into two portions, the first one creates a wallet, server mints into it and then auto imports it.
 The alternate one deeplinks to a minting transaction on mintbase wallet.

 *NOTE: As a standard on Mintbase as we use the latest versions of Next.js we recommend using pnpm, but the package manager is up to your personal choice.*

+## Pre-Setup - Proxy Contract

+1. You need to have a NEAR Contract where you add a proxy contract as a minter.
+2. The proxy contract enables non-minter users to mint images on your contract.
+3. The Near Contract will be where the NFT images will be minted.
+4. The proxy contract will be the minter.
+5. The user wallet address will be the owner of the NFT.

+### Deploying a Near Contract on Mintbase:
+1. Login on Mintbase and access [Contracts Page](https://www.mintbase.xyz/launchpad/contracts/0)
+2. Click on New Contract
+3. Choose Store Name (this will be the contract address to add on your minsta instance, this need to be added on the `process.env.NEXT_PUBLIC_NFT_CONTRACT_ADDRESS` environment variable) and Store Symbol
+4. Proceed to transaction.
+5. Succeeded
+6. Go to Contract Settings

+### Add Proxy Minter Contract
+1. Under Contract Settings go to Minters
+2. add `0.drop.proxy.mintbase.near` (this is the contract address that need to be added on `process.env.NEXT_PUBLIC_PROXY_MINTER_CONTRACT_ADDRESS`), and click Add Minters.
+3. Proceed to transaction.
+4. Succeeded

 ## Run the project